Raruto/leaflet-elevation/.github/CONTRIBUTING.md

 By participating in this project you agree to abide by its terms.

+## Developing locally

+For those wishing to try, clone this repository into your localhost folder and inside move to the leaflet-elevation folder

+0. `git clone https://github.com/raruto/leaflet-elevation` (inside your localhost folder, eg. `/var/www`)

+1. `cd leaflet-elevation`

+2. `npm i`

+3. `npm run dev`

+After that you can start developing inside the src and test folders (open "http://localhost/leaflet-elevation/test" in your browser to see your changes).

 ## Submitting a pull request

 0. [Fork][fork] and clone the repository